 This way of learning is particularly intuitive to millennials and post-millennials, who have grown up using the internet as an assistant to their traditional classroom learning environment.
 In fact, a recent study by Millennial Branding and Internships.com found that half of U.S. college students felt that they didn’t even need a traditional classroom setting to learn.

 In a business startup environment, learning becomes part of the fabric of your day-to-day life.
 Whether it’s Googling questions in relation to your taxes or finding out how to market your business in the most efficient way, the chances are you’ll look online for your answer.
+Some even take online classes to broaden their knowledge and become a top choice when it comes to promotion.

 This method is not only practical but also cost effective, especially compared to taking an evening course at a local college or even going back to university.